thiagomaf/Kd_Ks_RGRstr/README.md

 Note that results are in \#/day
 :(120*h* − 24*h*) ÷ 24*h*/*d**a**y* = 4*d**a**y**s*; This value has to
-be input as ‘numeric’ and not as an object given the behaviour of `mutate_with_error()`.
+be input as 'numeric' and not as an object given the behavior of `mutate_with_error()`.
 (This can be solved dynamically, to implement in the future.)